Memorial Day Social Media Dos and Don’ts

 As such, if you plan to commemorate the holiday on social media, you must do so in a sensitive and respectful manner.
 Crass and inconsiderate Facebook or Instagram posts are sure to result in a great deal of blowback from your community.

-Commemorating Memorial Day isnt just about the words you use.
-Its also about the photos you post on Facebook, Instagram, and Twitter.
+Commemorating Memorial Day isn’t just about the words you use.
+It’s also about the photos you post across your social media channels such as Facebook, Instagram, and Twitter.

 Social Media Mistakes to Avoid on Memorial Day

-Its easy to find yourself at the center of controversy on Memorial Day.
-If you dont want to upset or anger your social media followers, avoid making the following mistakes:
+It can be easy to find yourself or your company at the center of controversy on Memorial Day.
+To prevent upsetting or angering your social media followers, avoid making the following mistakes:

 Saying Happy Memorial Day